gomorpheus/morpheus-docs/integration_guides/IdentityManagement/AzureAD.rst

 ..
 IMPORTANT:: Use an Azure Groups ``Object ID``, not Group name, when entering Role Mappings.
 Example: ``7626a4a2-b388-4d9b-a228-72ce9a33bd4b``

+ENABLE ROLE MAPPING PERMISSION
+  When selected, Tenant users with appropriate rights to view and edit Roles will have the ability to set role mapping for the Identity Source integration.
+This allows the Tenant user to edit only the role mappings without viewing or potentially editing the Identity Source configuration.

+..
+NOTE:: For more on Identity Source role mapping permissions, see the `associated guide <https://docs.morpheusdata.com/en/4.1.1/getting_started/agent/morpheus_agent.html#morpheus-agent>`_ in our KnowledgeBase.

 Once populated, select :guilabel:`SAVE CHANGES` and the SAML identity source integration will be added.
 The Identity Source can be edited anytime to deactivate or change Role Mappings or other values.

 ..
 NOTE:: If Role mappings are edited after Azure AD SSO users have signed into |morpheus|, currently logged in users will need to log out of |morpheus| for the new Role mappings to take effect, when applicable.